ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/thumbv7em-none-eabihf.rst

    <https://doc.rust-lang.org/nightly/rustc/platform-support/thumbv7em-none-eabi.html#target-cpu-and-target-feature-options>`_.

-   Please contact support if your use case demands fully optimized builds for a specific CPU configuration.
+   Please contact support if your use case demands fully optimized builds for a specific CPU configuration, or double-precision FPU support.

 The ``thumbv7em-none-eabihf`` Ferrocene target provides support for bare-metal ARMv7E-M processors with the
 `T32 ISA <https://developer.arm.com/Architectures/T32%20Instruction%20Set%20Architecture>`_,
 using the *hard-float ABI* with a single precision FPU.
-This includes the Arm Cortex-M4F and Arm Cortex-M7F.
+This includes the Arm Cortex-M4F and the single-precision variant of the Arm Cortex-M7F.
+The double-precision variant of the Arm Cortex-M7F is also supported but only single-precision operations will be executed on the FPU.

 On this target, functions accepting ``f32`` or ``f64`` will have those arguments passed via FPU registers.
 For more information on the